Medvedev saves match point, moves into Australian Open semis

 The temperature reached 36 degrees Celsius (97 degrees Fahrenheit) in that match, continuing a week of hot weather.

-As she left the court, Swiatek wrote on the TV camera lens: “Thank you for the support. # Tired.”
+As she left the court, Swiatek wrote on the TV camera lens: ”Thank you for the support. (hash) Tired.”